Academic Policies at John Cabot University in Rome

 Students who are currently matriculated may transfer credit for courses taken at other institutions by submitting a Course Away form to the Registrar before the courses are taken.
 Transfer credit will be granted for all passing grades earned, and all grades will be registered on JCU transcripts and factored into the JCU GPA.
 Students receiving U.S. government financial aid should check with the JCU Financial Aid Office before enrolling in courses at other institutions.

-Students who wish to withdraw from the University should first discuss their plans with their advisor or a Dean, and then can submit an Official Withdrawal form.
-In order to withdraw from the University, a student must clear all debts with the University.
+Students who wish to withdraw from the semester for which they are registered should submit an Official Semester Withdrawal form.
+In order to withdraw from the semester, a student must clear all debts with the University.

 A grade of W will be recorded for all courses in progress at the time of withdrawal.
-A student who fails to follow the above procedure, and simply stops going to class, may receive a failing grade for courses not completed.
+A student who fails to follow the above procedure, and simply stops going to class, will receive a failing grade for courses not completed.